john-guerra/flickrBest2015/README.md

 * chainedAnimations (enabled \<Boolean>) : Allows the PhotoTreeMap to chain its animations.
 * animationDuration (duration \<Number>) : Set the duration of the animations.
 * padding (padding \<Number>) : Set the padding in pixels of the PhotoTreeMap.
+* sort (sortProperty \<String>) : Set the property used to sort the Nodes, as default they are sorted by the property value.
+* value (valueProperty \<String>) :  Set the property used as value of the Nodes, as default their value is the property value.
+* label (labelProperty \<String>) : Set the property shown as label, as default the property showed is label.
+* labelValue (labelValueProperty \<String>) : Set the property shown as value label, as default the property showed is labelValue.
+* showLabel (showLabels \<Boolean>) : Enable or disable the display of labels in the Nodes.
+* useShannon (useShannon <\Boolean>) : Enable the PhotoTreeMap to use ShannonEntropy, it allows the Nodes to display the most relavant part of the image.

 Finally, bind the data with the PhotoTreeMap by calling the update function and send as param the root of the hierarchy to display.
 * update (root \<Hierarchy>) : Bind the hierarchy with the PhotoTreeMap.